Alleyway (video game): Levels

 The game features 24 levels, based on eight block patterns in groups of three.
 After every three regular stages, the player proceeds to a bonus stage, giving the game a total of 32 levels.
-Most levels follow a generic design, though one group is modeled after Mario's head as it appears next to the remaining paddles icon.
-The player progresses to the next level once all bricks are destroyed, where the same pattern of bricks appears but behaves differently.
+Most levels follow a generic design The player progresses to the next level once all bricks are destroyed.
 Every second stage is a Scrolling Block Screen, featuring bricks that move from left to right; every third is an Advancing Block Screen, where the bricks move downward the height of one regular brick in short bursts, increasing in speed as the ball bounces off the paddle.
 Any part of a brick below a height of ten bricks above the paddle is automatically removed; thus they cannot impede the player's movement but cannot contribute towards the player's score either.

 As the player progresses through patterns, new elements are added to the gameplay.
 After the fourth stage, if the ball comes into contact with the top of the area, the paddle's size is halved until the stage is cleared or a life is lost.
 From this point on, the third stage variant features hidden bricks above the ceiling that descend progressively, using a similar—or same—layout that must also be cleared, meaning the pattern must be cleared twice.
 In later levels, bricks in the second stage variant may not move at the same speed or in the same direction.
 After the twelfth stage, indestructible bricks are incorporated into the brick patterns.

-Bonus stages feature patterns based on various Nintendo Entertainment System Super Mario Bros. sprites, such as a Piranha Plant, Goomba or Bowser.
+Bonus stages feature patterns based on various characters from Super Mario Bros., such as a Blooper, Bullet Bill or Bowser.
 Unlike regular levels, the ball will destroy blocks in these stages without ricocheting off them, and contact with the ceiling will not affect the paddle size.
 These stages are the only ones to feature background music during play, and cannot be paused.
 A timer is present for each bonus stage; it starts at 95 for the first and is reduced by five for each subsequent bonus stage completed beforehand.
 If the timer ends, the ball falls into the pit (no life is lost in this case), or all bricks are destroyed, the bonus stage ends.
 Destroying all bricks before the timer expires yields additional bonus points, which vary depending on the level.
 Once cleared, the brick pattern changes and gameplay reverts to the normal cycle.
-After finishing the final bonus round, the player is given a congratulations screen using the Mario graphic from the original Mario Bros. game.
-The game then loops back to the first stage, allowing for infinite play.
+After finishing the final bonus round, the game then loops back to the first stage, allowing for infinite play.